brodtmannconsulting/accounts-module/README.md

 9) And the last step is to run `php artisan test`
 10) If all the **tests have passed** the module was installed successfully! :tada:

+PS.
+Also if you face any errors with JWT try to add "lcobucci/jwt": "^3.4" to your composer.json file!

 ## Documentation :book: